-Both mirrors are the wide-angle type to provide optimal vision.
+Both mirrors are bent to provide optimal vision.
 Objects may appear further away than they actually are.

 Storing settings24

 The settings for the door mirrors and the positions of the driver's seat can be stored for each remote control kev in the car kev memory, see Remote control key - personalisation (p.
 155).